Dhruv-201004/JS_Basic_Projects/README.md

 5. **Quiz App**
    - A fun and interactive quiz application with multiple-choice questions.
-   - Features: score tracking, and feedback on correct/incorrect answers.
+   - Features: Score tracking, and feedback on correct/incorrect answers.

 ### Technologies Used:
 - HTML5, CSS3, JavaScript (ES6+)